-*Please do not cut them well warm!
+*Please do not cut these well warm!
 If you need to cut right away stick them in fridge to set for a few minutes.

 Adapted from Jessica.

-Whatever you do just make these and make a lot.
-Now.
-They will be gone before you can scream GRINCH!
+Whatever you do, just make these, and make a lot.
+They’re gone before you can scream GRINCH!